VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 {{< /details >}}

-[TODO] adding GPG key to account for Github verified thing
+[TODO] adding GPG key to account for GitHub verified thing

-[TODO] Github PR to OpGuides
+[TODO] GitHub PR to OpGuides

 ## Making A PR on GitHub